tj-tusharjain/azure-compute-docs/articles/virtual-machines/install-vm-watch.md

 ### 1. Register the feature

-Register for adopting VM watch by running the following code via the Azure CLI:
+Register for adopting VM watch by running the following commands via the Azure CLI:

 ```
 az feature register --name VMWatchPreview --namespace Microsoft.Compute --subscription <your subscription id>